juanuys/juanuys.github.io/_posts/2020-10-21-yesterday-today-and-tomorrow.md

 Being a programmer by trade (since about 2002) means that I have plenty of experience dealing with constraints, and have had to "edit ruthlessly" in the past on some projects.
 If, for any reason, I'm not able to spend as much time as I want on this course, I'm sure I'll adapt by perhaps scaling down the scope of things I want to learn.
 For instance, I might forego learning certain game programming techniques, but still focus purely on game design.
 For instance, one tool I use to capture things for later digestion is a Trello board (and the Trello app on my phone means I can do this anywhere and anytime something important crosses my path.)

-> There are times when I want only to collect input and not decide what to do with it yet.
+{% quote allen_getting_2015 %}
->
+There are times when I want only to collect input and not decide what to do with it yet.
-> (ALLEN, David.
-2015)
+{% endquote %}

 Oh, actually - there's one critical incident: the game jam!
 It's completely consumed me, and I was stuck on a couple of issues (bugs in libraries I'm using, not gaps in my knowledge), which means I haven't spent as much time as a wanted on the forums.
 It's only when the course leader highlighted this (not to me, but to the team) that I decided to rear my head a little bit :-) I've offered my coding assistance to the team on our Discord server, just in case any of them get stuck too.